LIT-Protocol/js-sdk-pr-56-cosmos-signer/README.md

 }
 ```

 Then you can type `yarn start` or `yarn dev` to select the test case you want to run.
-At the moment, we have thw following
+At the moment, we have the following

 ```
 /**